 Where to buy

 A subcategory of Under-the-sink water filters is Reverse Osmosis filters.
 Historically these have been water wasting, provided a slow flow-rate, prone to grow bacteria and removed all the healthy minerals creating a flat taste.
-But there is a solution.
+But recent technology enhancements are changing this.

 Cost: From €1000